Vietnam.vn - Nền tảng quảng bá Việt Nam

 Professor Pei Xiaomei of Tsinghua University hopes that other public institutions such as universities and research centers will follow the example of the national civil service examination.
 Doctoral candidates are worried about being too old to apply for positions in research institutes or educational institutions because the current age limit for recruitment is 35.

-Most PhD students in China graduate in their late 20s or early 30s, depending on their major.
-“If these students are considered the country’s elite, they should have a fairer chance to get the jobs they have trained for,” said Professor Pei.
+Most doctoral students in China graduate in their late 20s or early 30s, depending on their field of study.
+“If these students are considered the nation’s elite, they should have a fairer chance of securing jobs related to their training,” Professor Pei shared.

-Professor Liu Erduo said that for the government to truly integrate people over 35 into the public sector, there needs to be a change in culture.
-However, the government’s move to raise the age limit for national civil service exams to solve the “35-year-old curse” has received support from the people.
+Professor Liu Erduo argues that a cultural shift is needed for the government to truly integrate those over 35 into the public sector.
+Nevertheless, the government's move to raise the national civil service age limit to address the "35-year-old curse" has received public support.

 A hashtag related to this topic garnered 13.6 million views and generated 2,141 discussions, becoming one of the hottest topics on Weibo in November 2024.